edge-computing-upr/web/tutorials/jupyter_from_lambda.md

+---
+layout: page
-## How to run Jupyter Notebooks from the Lambda Servers
+title: Jupyter Notebooks from Lambda Servers
+slim: true
+---

 1. Log-in into a Lmabda server using your credentials via ssh.
 1. Once in the Lambda server execute the following command: